Announcement Type: New Cooperative Agreement.

 Award recipients will be required to provide reports analyzing their evaluation findings to the Bureau in their regular program reports.
 (Please refer to IV.
 Application and Submission Start Printed Page 27046Instructions (IV.3.d.3) above for Program Monitoring and Evaluation information.

 All data collected, including survey responses and contact information, must be maintained for a minimum of three years and provided to the Bureau upon request.

 All reports must be sent to the ECA Grants Officer and ECA Program Officer listed in the final assistance award document.

-(1) Name, address, contact information and biographic sketch of all persons who travel internationally on funds provided by the grant or who benefit from the grant funding but do not travel.
+(1) Name, address, contact information and biographic sketch of all persons who travel internationally on funds provided by the agreement or who benefit from the award funding but do not travel.

 (2) Itineraries of international and domestic travel, providing dates of travel and cities in which any exchange experiences take place.
 Final schedules for in-country and U.S. activities must be received by the ECA Program Officer at least three work days prior to the official opening of the activity.

 VII.
 Agency Contacts